Trump says Putin ‘tired’ of war, but possible he doesn’t want to make a deal

 Trump spoke the day after hosting Ukrainian President Volodymyr Zelenskiy and European leaders at the White House for talks on his peace efforts, a meeting that followed his summit with Putin in Alaska last Friday.

-“We’re going to find out about President Putin in the next couple of weeks … It’s possible that he doesn’t want to make a deal,” Trump said, adding that Putin faced a “rough situation” if that were not the case.
+“We’re going to find out about President Putin in the next couple of weeks ...
+It’s possible that he doesn’t want to make a deal,” Trump said.

-US would help assure Ukraine’s security in a peace deal, Trump tells Zelenskiyy

-After Monday’s talks, Trump had said that he had called Putin to help set up a one-on-one meeting between Putin and Zelenskiy that would be followed by a trilateral meeting to include himself.

 On security guarantees for Ukraine that Kyiv and its allies are seeking as part of any peace settlement, Trump said that while Europe was willing to commit troops in some form, the United States would not, although it could provide other assistance.